Marijuana Laws

 What is the State of Marijuana in Minnesota?

 Both medical and recreational marijuana are legal in Minnesota.
 While medical cannabis became legal in the state in 2014, adult-use marijuana only became legal in Minnesota on August 1, 2023.
 In May 2014, Governor Mark Dayton approved the Minnesota Medical Cannabis Act.
 The Minnesota Medical Cannabis Act created the state's Medical Cannabis Program and Registry under the Minnesota Department of Health in 2014.
 Registration for the program commenced on June 1, 2015, and the distribution of medical marijuana commenced on July 1, 2015.
 Registration for the program authorizes qualified patients to use medical cannabis to treat specific qualifying medical conditions as prescribed by a physician.
-The Office of Medical Cannabis was created in 2014 to enact medical cannabis legislation.
+The Division of Medical Cannabis was created in 2014 to enact medical cannabis legislation.
 It also regulates the cultivation, production, distribution, processing, sale, and use of medical marijuana in the state.

 In December 2021, the Minnesota Department of Health (MDH) introduced infused edibles as a new alternative to marijuana consumption.
 Prior to this law, registered patients can only use medical cannabis as topicals, pills, vapor oils, lozenges, and powdered combinations.
 However, the law is now effective and residents can use infused edibles in the form of gummies and chews.